CristoferSoler/Seel-17-18/django-wiki/Scripts/bsiCrawler/mdEn/N/Implementation notes for the block SYS.2.1 General Client.md

 Goals of a secure basic configuration should be that

 * the clients are protected against "simple" attacks via the network,
-* no normal user can gain access to sensitive data that is not intended for him by pure curiosity or even random
+* no normal user can obtain access to sensitive data that is not intended for him by pure curiosity or even random
 * no ordinary user working normally with the clients due to mere operator error or carelessness ("what happens if I delete this file?") can cause serious damage to the IT systems or other users' data, and that
 * also for the work of the system administrators the impact of smaller errors are limited as far as possible.
 The settings that should be checked and adjusted as part of the basic configuration concern in particular the following areas: